-The phrase ‘Golf is a good walk spoiled ‘ from yesterday’s blog inspired me to research other famous sayings.
-And to my delight I happened upon the very rich tapestry of famous Irish words and quotes that I would like to share with you over the next few days.
+The phrase ‘Golf is a good walk spoiled ‘from yesterday’s blog inspired me to research other famous sayings.
+And to my delight I happened upon a very rich tapestry of famous Irish words and quotes that I would like to share with you over the next few days.

 For some reason many of them refer to a person that may be deemed frugal.
 When used in Ireland they are quite scathing.
-The following refer to frugality.
+The following refers to frugality.

 -He/She would peel an orange in their pocket-one of my favs.
 Meaning they wouldn’t want to give you a segment of their orange and would therefore conceal peeling it in their pocket.